botmasterai/botmaster/botmaster_or_botkit_readme.md

   channel: <some_id> }
 ```

-Because of the nature of Twilio and the nature of channels and how they are dealt with, this only makes sense.
+Because of the nature of Twilio and the nature of channels and how they are dealt with, this makes sense.
 We'll look at what other differences this brings in the next section.

 Standardization is at the heart of Botmaster.
 The framework was really created for that purpose.
 In order to do that, the Facebook Messenger message format was chosen and adopted.
 This means that when your botmaster object receives an 'update' event from anywhere (twitter, telegram as of this writing), you can be sure that it will be of the same format as a similar message that would come from Messenger.